drowsy-coder/drowsy-coder/README.md

 # Hello!

-You hve just landed 🛬 on the front page of my GitHub profile.
+You have just landed 🛬 on the front page of my GitHub profile.

 It looks a bit ***empty*** at the moment but as they say, all good things take time.
 As I continue to learn more about programming, my GitHub profile will start to grow faster than a bamboo! 🎍